Clash of Codes

-Clash of Codes is a term in sports used to describe a match played between two teams who play different codes of the same sport.
+Clash of Codes is a term in sports used to describe a match played between two teams that play different codes of the same sport.
 Games are usually played with the codes changing at half-time, or across two matches of the difference codes with an aggregate score.

 Usually associated with the codes of football, and especially rugby, several games have occurred throughout history.

 American Football vs Rugby League

 Jacksonville Axemen vs Jacksonville Knights

-The first clash of Codes match between American football and rugby league was played between Jacksonville Axemen and Jacksonville Knights.
+The first clash of codes match between American football and rugby league was played between Jacksonville Axemen and Jacksonville Knights.
 The league side Axemen defeated the American football side Knights 38–27.

 Rugby League vs Rugby Union

 Kangaroos vs Wallabies

-In September 1909 the national league and union sides of Australia played a four match test series resulting in two wins a piece for either side.
+In September 1909, the national league and union sides of Australia played a four-match test series, resulting in two wins a piece for either side.
 The exact format and rules of the game are unknown.
 All games were played at the Agricultural Oval in Sydney.